Dorothy Kilgallen: Death

 On November 8, 1965, Kilgallen was found dead in her Manhattan townhouse located at 45 East 68th Street.
 Her death was determined to have been caused by a combination of alcohol and barbiturates.
 The police said there was no indication of violence or suicide.
-According to New York City medical examiner James Luke, the circumstances of her death were undetermined, but emphasized that "the overdose could well have been accidental".
+New York City medical examiner James Luke said the circumstances of her death were undetermined, but emphasized the overdose could have been accidental.
+"It could have simply been an extra pill," said Luke.
+"We really don't know."

 Her funeral took place on November 11 at the Church of St. Vincent Ferrer in Manhattan; John Daly, Arlene Francis, What's My Line? producer Mark Goodson, Betty White, Ed Sullivan, Joseph E. Levine, and Bob Considine were among the 2,600 people attending.
 Coverage of the funeral in the New York Journal-American, where she had worked, included "Mrs. Bennett Cerf" (Phyllis Fraser), among the notable people who attended.
 She was interred at the Gate of Heaven Cemetery in Hawthorne, Westchester County, New York.

 Legacy

 In 1960, Kilgallen was one of the initial 500 people chosen to receive a star on the Hollywood Walk of Fame.
-There were no ceremonies for recipients of the stars prior to December 1968 when Richard Zanuck received one.

-In 1960, Kilgallen was one of the initial 500 people chosen to receive a star on the Hollywood Walk of Fame.

 The What's My Line? telecast on November 14, 1965, paid tribute to Kilgallen.
-Kitty Carlisle filled in for Kilgallen during the episode, and said on camera that although she was occupying Kilgallen's seat, "no one could ever possibly take her place."
+Kitty Carlisle filled in for Kilgallen during the episode, and said on camera that although she was occupying Kilgallen's seat, "no one could ever possibly take her place".

 In a 1996 memoir, Kilgallen's colleague and friend Theo Wilson wrote that her work as a crime reporter was often overlooked during her lifetime and was forgotten after her death:

 "Part of being a good reporter is to be anonymous, to stay out of the story so that you can better watch and study and listen to the principals.
 She couldn't do that, mostly because people wouldn't let her.
 She'd walk into a trial and the prosecutor would ask for her autograph for his wife or the judge would send out greetings."

-In 2025, New York City dedicated the corner of East 68th Street and Park Avenue as "Dorothy Kilgallen Way."
+In 2025, the New York City government dedicated the corner of East 68th Street and Park Avenue as "Dorothy Kilgallen Way".